brucefan1983/CUDA-Programming/src/part-1-cuda-basics/chapter-9-reduction/readme.md

-# Chapter 8: Unified memory programming
+# Chapter 9: using shared memory: reduction

 ## Source files for this chapter.